 pkill -9 -f "pnpm test"

-If killing a hung tool unsticks the session, you found the cause — note which tool to avoid combining in future sessions.
+If killing a hung tool unsticks the session, you found the cause — note which command not to let Claude run directly in future sessions (especially watch/serve commands).

-Step 4: Restart with STATUS.md as the handoff
+Step 4: Resume with the session and STATUS.md as the handoff

 Verify against `git log` what's already committed.

-Step 5: If consistently stuck at the same step, split that step
+Step 5: If it consistently stalls at the same step, split that step

-A step that consistently stalls is likely too large or has a problematic sub-task.
+A step that reliably stalls is usually too large or contains a problematic sub-task.
 Split it:

 Original step 5: "Update all consumers and run integration tests"